DmitryKolchin/NoComments/Docs/Development Journal/Development Journal.md

-## Pre Production
+## Pre-Production

-### Planning the proof of concept prototypes
+### Planning Proof of Concept Prototypes

-For the October I've planned finishing two prototypes - Combat Prototype and Stealth System Prototype.
-For better organisation of the project I created a ClickUp workspace for up-to date task tracking, so I don't need to keep it all in my head:
+For October, I have outlined the development of two key prototypes: the **Combat Prototype** and the **Stealth System Prototype**.
+To streamline the workflow and ensure efficient task management, I established a dedicated ClickUp workspace for real-time task tracking.
+This eliminates the need to track progress  in my head and provides a clear, organised project overview.

 <iframe class="clickup-embed" src="https://sharing.clickup.com/9015630444/c/h/8cnz6kc-115/69343aec5fbc962" onwheel="" width="100%" height="700px" style="background: transparent; border: 1px solid #ccc;"></iframe>

-Basically, there are two milestones - stealth prototype and combat prototype.
-Stealth prortype has following subtasks:
+The project is divided into two primary milestones: the **Stealth Prototype** and the **Combat Prototype**.
+Each prototype is further broken down into specific subtasks to ensure a clear development path.

+#### Stealth Prototype Subtasks:
-- Implementing switching between standing and crouching for the player
+- **Player Stance Control**: Implementing mechanics for switching between standing and crouching, giving players the ability to dynamically alter their movement posture.
-- Add player detection to the enemy (by sight)
+- **Enemy Detection**: Adding a system where enemies can detect the player based on line of sight.
-- Implement levels of enemy awareness of the player
+- **Enemy Awareness Levels**: Creating multiple states of enemy awareness to simulate realistic stealth mechanics.
-- Add invisibility zone
-- Utilise PCG to add grass to invisibility zone
+- **Invisibility Zones**: Introducing zones where the player can remain hidden from enemies, enhancing the stealth gameplay.
+- **Procedural Content Generation (PCG) for Grass**: Using PCG to populate invisibility zones with grass, adding a visual cue for players.

-Combat Prototype has following subtasks:
+#### Combat Prototype Subtasks:
-- Implement hit
-- Implement block
-- Implement attacking NPC behavior
-- Camera Soft-Lock on the character
+- **Combat Mechanics**: Developing basic hit and block mechanics to lay the foundation for player combat.
+- **NPC Combat Behaviour**: Implementing AI for non-player characters (NPCs) to react to player attacks.
+- **Camera Soft-Lock**: Integrating a camera system that soft-locks onto targets during combat for a more focused player experience.

-Task "Research State Tree" is shared for both of the prototypes since the state tree system is required in both of the prototypes.
+The task titled **Research State Tree** is a shared objective across both prototypes, as a unified state tree system is essential for managing the different states in both combat and stealth mechanics.

-### Importing  default Unreal Skeletal Meshes
+### Integrating Default Unreal Skeletal Meshes

-Since the prototype does not require any complicated visuals, I decided to put default Unreal's skeletal meshes to the project so I can use them for both player and NPC characters
+Given that the prototype phase does not require complex visual assets, I imported Unreal Engine's default skeletal meshes to be used for both player and NPC characters.
+This approach saves time on asset creation while still providing functional models for testing gameplay mechanics.

 ![](./Resources/PreProduction/Manny.png)
 ![](./Resources/PreProduction/Quinn.png)

-# Setting up basic controllable character

-Using [Enhanced Input](https://dev.epicgames.com/documentation/en-us/unreal-engine/enhanced-input-in-unreal-engine) to setup the character basic character inputs.
-The Enhaned Input is the new system which is currently replacing the deprecated previous input implementation.
-The capability of adding and removing Mapping Contexts will allow me to imlement logic within character for both Combat and Stealth inputs without manually writing code to disable them.
-For instance, i do not need combat inputs logic within the stealth section, so I will be able to just remove the combat mapping context and add the stealth mapping context.
-For now I created a separate mapping context for default actions - walking and rotating the camera.
-To avoid code duplication, I separated these inputs into a distinct Mapping Context so I can have it within both prototypes.
+### Setting Up the Basic Controllable Character

+For player character control, I utilised Unreal Engine’s [Enhanced Input](https://dev.epicgames.com/documentation/en-us/unreal-engine/enhanced-input-in-unreal-engine) system.
+This system, which is replacing the deprecated input implementation, allows for greater flexibility in managing input contexts.
+By leveraging **Mapping Contexts**, I can efficiently switch between combat and stealth controls without the need for manual input handling.

+For example, combat inputs are unnecessary during stealth gameplay.
+By removing the combat mapping context and adding the stealth mapping context, I can ensure that only relevant inputs are active.
+To ensure modularity, I created a separate **Mapping Context** for basic actions like movement and camera control.
+This context is shared across both prototypes to avoid redundant code.

+<iframe width="100%" height="500px" src="https://blueprintue.com/render/yz-ogp8q/" scrolling="no" allowfullscreen></iframe>